 REITs and AIB pull underperforming Irish market down

-Market responds well to Ryanair plans to reintroduce 40% of its services from July
+Market responds well to Ryanair’s plan to reintroduce 40% of its services from July

-AIB chief executive Colin Hunt has signalled he may seek additional savings at the bank.
+AIB chief executive Colin Hunt: he has signalled he may seek additional savings at the bank

 World equity markets were little changed and safe-haven bonds climbed on Tuesday as investors weighed stronger economic data from China and upbeat corporate earnings in Europe against concerns about a potential second wave of coronavirus infections as economies reopen.